August 30, 2024 · fp, go and language

 type Result[A any] func(context.Context) (A, error)

-See the API documentation at pkg.go.dev
+See the Result documentation at pkg.go.dev.

 data Either a b = Left a | Right b